SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_40deb162-6bb1-4635-9c99-5c2de7e1d340_do_not_edit_manually.md

 The following Sekoia.io built-in rules match the intake **SentinelOne Cloud Funnel 2.0 [BETA]**.
 This documentation is updated automatically and is based solely on the fields used by the intake which are checked against our rules.
 This means that some rules will be listed but might not be relevant with the intake.

 [SEKOIA.IO x SentinelOne Cloud Funnel 2.0 [BETA] on ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/#layerURL=https%3A%2F%2Fraw.githubusercontent.com%2FSEKOIA-IO%2Fdocumentation%2Fmain%2F_shared_content%2Foperations_center%2Fdetection%2Fgenerated%2Fattack_40deb162-6bb1-4635-9c99-5c2de7e1d340_do_not_edit_manually.json){ .md-button }
+??? abstract "AMSI Deactivation Using Registry Key"

+    The rule detects attempts to deactivate/disable the AMSI provider by deleting the associated registry key.

+    - **Effort:** master

 ??? abstract "AccCheckConsole Executing Dll"

     Detects suspicious LOLBIN AccCheckConsole execution with parameters as used to load an arbitrary DLL.